tsitsimis/from-scratch/README.md

 # From Scratch
-A collection of algorithms and experiments touching various areas of Machine Learning and its related fields.
-Implemented in Python from scratch targeting in minimal and clean code.
+A collection of Machine Learning algorithms implemented in Python from scratch targeting in minimal and clean code.

+## Motivation
+Transforming an algorithm from math equations to code is a sometimes difficult but always fruitful journey every Data Scientist should take at least once.
+The goal of this project is to go down to the last detail of each algorithm, fill the gap between math and code, demystify ML models complexity and revisit their mathematical background.

 ## Implementations
 - Supervised Learning